AxonIQ/reference-guide/axon-framework/tuning/event-snapshots.md

 > The former uses the Configuration API to provide a default `AggregateSnapshotter`, retrieving the aggregate factories from the registered Aggregates / `AggregateConfiguration`s.
 > Spring uses a `SpringAggregateSnapshotter`, which will automatically looks up the right `AggregateFactory` instances from the application context when a snapshot needs to be created.
 >
-> The @Revision is a dedicated `SnapshotFilter` implementation that checks for any revisions in the snapshot.
-This is used to filter out non-matching snapshotters from the `Repository`'s loading process.
+> The `@Revision` annotation has a dedicated, automatically configured `SnapshotFilter` implementation.
+This implementation is used to filter out non-matching snapshots from the `Repository`'s loading process.
-> When the @Revision is used on an aggregate the snapshots will be filtered out automatically.
+> So when the `@Revision` annotation is used on an aggregate the snapshots will be filtered out automatically.

 {% tabs %}
 {% tab title="Axon Configuration API" %}